microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/2_CSS_CSS3/position_practice.md

 }
 ```

-Another way to horizontally center an element:
+Another way to horizontally-center an element:

 ``` html
 <div id="container">